performancecopilot/grafana-pcp/docs/quickstart.rst

     $ sudo systemctl restart grafana-server
     $ sudo systemctl start pmproxy

-Installation is not totally finished until you also enable the Performance Co-Pilot plugin via the Grafana Admin user's configuration.
+Installation is not finished until you also enable the Performance Co-Pilot plugin via the Grafana Admin configuration:

-Open the Grafana configuration, go to Plugins, optionally select "Applications" (not Datasources) to filter to it quickly, select *Performance Co-Pilot* and click the *Enable* button on it's page.
-This will make the PCP datasources and some dashboards available.
+Open the Grafana configuration, go to Plugins, select *Performance Co-Pilot* and click the *Enable* button on it's page.
+This will make the PCP data sources and some dashboards available.

 Data Sources
 ------------